Topological Big Bangs: Reflection, Itty-Bitty Blenders, and Eternal Trumpets: Reflective Topological Big Bangs

 As de Sitter space provides a bare-bones picture of a bouncing cosmology, elliptic de Sitter space provides a bare-bones picture of a nonsingular expanding universe which extends only finitely to the past, in what we dub a ``reflective" topological big bang, defined formally in Definition \ref{def:topbigbang} below.
 This spacetime, like all {\it reflective} topological big bangs, has the pathology that it is not time-orientable: a curve passing through $M_0$ and returning to its starting position reverses time orientation.
 This pathology, however, is in a sense entirely localized at the reflection surface $M_0$, thought of as extremely close to the standard cosmology's would-be singularity. $M \backslash M_0$ remains time-orientable, and indeed globally hyperbolic: one can still consider that $(\epsilon, \infty) \times S^{n-1} \subset M$ is the future Cauchy development of the spatial slice $\Sigma_\epsilon := \{\epsilon\} \times S^{n-1}$, so an initial value problem initialized in the classical regime remains meaningful.
 Schematically, then, we've replaced the complete pathology of an initial singularity with a lesser pathology in initial causality, which may (or may not) be compatible with an eventual picture of quantum gravity.

 While elliptic de Sitter space is the best image to keep in mind, it has the perhaps less palatable pathology in $n=4$ (and indeed any even dimension) that it is nonorientable.
 In particular, this spacetime cannot admit continuous spinor fields \cite{geroch1968spinor}, seemingly a most basic requirement if general relativity is to ultimately connect to quantum field theory.
 Although working reflective topological big bangs will always be closely associated with a symmetric bouncing cosmology (note that, due to the issue of orientability, the reverse is not true) obtainable by passing to a covering space, these provide qualitatively different pictures of the universe's structure, so it is interesting to consider them separately and enumerate the possible ways of constructing a reflective topological big bang.
-In the following sections, we classify the possible orientable manifold structures compatible with a reflective topological big bang (Section \ref{sec:classify}), and we discuss these models' relation to cosmology's horizon problem as a means of illustrating their geometry (Section \ref{sec:horizon}).
-In Section \ref{sec:beyond}, we discuss an example, dubbed the ``Itty-Bitty Blender" spacetime, of what one might call a topological big bang that is not reflective.
-This example is time-orientable, but it still admits closed timelike curves localized at the ``beginning" of the universe.
-Its topologically trivial universal cover (the ``Eternal Trumpet" spacetime), however, is globally hyperbolic.
-We discuss interplay with Hawking and Penrose's celebrated singularity theorems \cite{penrosesingularity,hawking1966occurrence,hawking1966occurrence2,hawking1967occurrence,hawking1970singularities} in cosmology, leading to several interesting natural questions as to whether the blender's and trumpet's structure can be replicated via more physical metrics.
-We summarize and conclude in Section \ref{sec:conclusion}.

-\section{Classifying Reflective Topological Big Bangs}
+\subsection{Classifying Reflective Topological Big Bangs}

 The defining characteristic distinguishing a reflective topological big bang model from a standard FLRW topology $M \cong \mathbb R_+ \times \Sigma$ (for some $(n-1)$-manifold $\Sigma$) is the reflection surface, an ``earliest" spatial slice that is {\it one-sided} as an embedded submanifold.
 Away from this surface, our spacetime should be identical to an FLRW spacetime.
 The following definition provides this picture, at the topological level, in the most mathematically streamlined fashion: